Make summer learning easy with these summer writing ideas for kids!

-If you’re travelling, buy a fun notebook for each child or have them decorate their own before your trip.
-Then, take a few minutes each day for everyone to write down their favorite memories in their journal.
+If you’re travelling, buy a fun notebook for each child or have them decorate their own before you head out of town.
+Then, spend a few minutes each day having everyone write down their favorite experiences or memories from the day.
 Everyone needs a few minutes of downtime on a trip, and at the end you’ll have a fun memoir of the journey.
 Plus, you’re sneaking in a little writing practice too!
 It might be fun for kids to take their own photos to add to their journals as well.

 Create Your Own Comic Book

-We have been using lists of 10 things for Gresham’s handwriting lately, and he loves it.
+We used lists of 10 things for my 6 year old’s handwriting at one point, and he loved it.
 These lists involve research skills and improve spelling as well.
-He has made lists of his 10 favorite dinosaurs (which involved looking up the correct spellings), 10 favorite reptiles, 10 favorite mammals (he loves animals!), and 10 favorite places to go.
+He made lists of his 10 favorite dinosaurs (which involved looking up the correct spellings), 10 favorite reptiles, 10 favorite mammals (he loves animals!), and 10 favorite places to go.

-- favorite colors (get creative – go beyond the basic colors and use turquoise, lavender, khaki, etc.)
+- favorite colors (get creative – go beyond the basic colors and use colors like turquoise, lavender, khaki, etc.)